Support an organization that YOU can Believe In.

 A nonprofit is only as strong as the people who lead and support it.
 At Red Nation Celebration Institute, we have an dynamic team and community that is committed to supporting our cause and is dedicated to breaking the barrier of racism by successfully replacing American Indian stereotype with recognition, new vision, arts, culture and economic prosperity by placing American Indian Filmmakers at the forefront of the entertainment industry and to introduce American Indian Filmmakers to larger, global mainstream audiences while championing Native Women in Film & Television and giving voice and inspiring native youth with our dedicated program Native Youth Matter™ – If I Can See It I Can Be It™.
 Our donors include: Entertainment Industry, Foundations, Corporations, local government leaders and members of our community.

-Our Founder and Executive Director of 40+ years has an established career in the entertainment industry.
-As of June 2016, RNCI founder became a lifetime member of The Academy of Motion Picture Arts & Sciences and is the longest standing Native American member of Screen Actors Guide.
+Our Founder and Executive Director of 42+ years has an established career in the entertainment industry.
+As of June 2016, RNCI founder became one of the first Native women to be invited as a lifetime member of The Academy of Motion Picture Arts & Sciences, the first Native filmmaker short-listed for an Oscar and is the longest standing Native American member of Screen Actors Guide.

 The support we receive from our donors is truly the heart of Red Nation Celebration Institute.
 We can not do this work without YOU!
 A crucial factor in the success of donor cultivation is the strong interpersonal relationships amongst the development and administrative staff within the organization.
 We work closely to create a streamlined process that makes appreciation strategies seamless.